fabioiuri/DRecPy/README.md

 Contributors
 ------------

-Some parts of this work were produced while I was receiving a FCT research scholarship UID/CEC/00408/2019, under the research institution LASIGE, from Faculty of Sciences, University of Lisbon.
+This work was conducted under the supervision of Prof. Francisco M. Couto, and during the initial development phase the project was financially supported by a FCT research scholarship UID/CEC/00408/2019, under the research institution LASIGE, from the Faculty of Sciences, University of Lisbon.

 Development Status
 ------------------